minhlong94/machine-learning/README.md

 # machine-learning
 A place to store my self-learning progress of machine learning

+I am inspired by Tom Scott, thus my focus is Natural Language Processing.